fw2260/p8105_final_project/tidy_sales_data.md

 This document contains steps to clean the sales data.

-Load sales data and remove `m` in each sale column
+Load sales data, remove `m` in each sale column, and change “N/A” to NA

 ``` r
 #sales_data =